top of page

 Design and Working Principle

 The design of fixed pitch propellers involves selecting the best pitch for the intended use.
-Pitch is the distance a propeller moves forward in one revolution in a solid medium.
+Pitch is the distance that a propeller moves forward in one revolution in a solid medium.
 However, in water, the actual movement is less due to slip.

 These propellers convert the ship's engine power into thrust.
 As they spin, the angled blades push against the water, propelling the ship forward.
 Thrust depends on the propeller's size, blade area, and pitch.